 A graphic debugger software package that allows you to debug applications destined for the ST7 family of MCUs, either using a built-in simulator function, a Development Kit or an HDS2 Emulator.

-Target Device
+Target device

-This is the ST7 MCU that you wish to use in your application, and which your emulator or development kit will emulate for you.
+This is the ST7 device that you wish to use in your application, and which the development kit will emulate for you.